CHIP-DK/Data_quality_report/README.md

 ### Folder: assets
-#### Files required to run the report
+Additional files required to run the report.

 - MISTRAL_CSS_style.css (to create the right style of the report)
 - logo-mistral-hor-hr.jpg (MISTRAL logo)
 ---------------------------------

 ### Folder: data/derived
-HTML report and R data files used internally in the report
+R data files used internally in the report.

 - .RData
 - Visit1.Rmd